 Put simply, licensing is granting certain rights to others to allow them to use your work or data.
 You do not give up ownership of your information by doing this (unless you specifically release your work into the public domain); you just allow others to use it for their own research and analysis.

-In relation to the Atlas, you may need to grant the Atlas and its users, a license to use you data.
+In relation to the ALA, you may need to grant the ALA and its users, a license to use you data.

 Without permission from the owner, others cannot use something that is covered by copyright.
 The license documents your ownership, the conditions you place on others using it and how you would like to be acknowledged as the owner.